 The root cause of this disparity stems from how most businesses are organized and operate day-to-day here in the United States.
 In large corporations, it's not uncommon for hundreds or even thousands of workers to have a hand in developing, marketing, and delivering a product or service, yet only a select few (specifically the Board of Directors) have any real say in how the profits are spent.
 That's how you end up with CEOs who make millions of dollars per year while many of their employees qualify for food stamps and other federal assistance programs.
-Under our current economic system, worker exploitation isn't a bug, it's a feature - it's what the system tends toward over time, as companies seek to increase profits any way they can.
+Under capitalism, worker exploitation isn't a bug, it's a feature - it's what the system tends toward over time, as companies seek to increase shareholder profits any way that they can.

 As County Commissioner, I would work to: